MicrosoftDocs/mesh-docs/mesh/Setup/Content/preparing-your-organization.md

 Mesh traffic will use IP addresses in the AzureCloud service tag.

-For more information about service tags, see the [Azure service tags overview | Microsoft Learn](/azure/virtual-network/service-tags-overview).
+For more information about service tags, see the [Azure service tags overview](/azure/virtual-network/service-tags-overview).

 To learn more, see how to [Set up immersive spaces in Teams](aka.ms/immersivespacesitdocs).